-Those all are important social skills that will help your puppy to become an adult dog with a good behavior.
+Those all are important social skills that will help your puppy to become an adult dog with good behavior.

 2. Behavior Problem

-Puppies have all sort of behavioral problems that could drive you nuts such as excessive barking, whining, destructive chewing, just to name a few.
+Puppies have all sorts of behavioral problems that could drive you nuts such as excessive barking, whining, destructive chewing, just to name a few.
 In puppy class, you will work together with your trainer to identify all kinds of behavioral problems your puppy might have and devise a way to deal with them.

-Housebreaking is another important lesson that you can expect to get from puppy kindergarten class.
+Housebreaking is another important lesson that you can expect to get from a puppy kindergarten class.
 There are three important lessons that should be covered in this part: housebreaking training, toilet training, and crate training.

 4. Handling and Grooming

 I’ve seen many dogs who fret over and become aggressive when they visit vets or groomers.
 Sadly, this is something that is totally unnecessary and avoidable if only you’ve prepared them early.